-- Visit procedures to be documented by staff and agreed with the Educational Visits Coordinator (a member of SLT will complete EVC training with Wide Horizons or other regulated provider of EVC training). - A briefing for parents going on the trips including detailed information about complying with safeguarding responsibilities and what to do if a child discloses to them - Defined roles and responsibilities for school staff - Risk assessments - DBS/barred list checks for parents/carers where appropriate
+- Visit procedures to be documented by staff and agreed with the Educational Visits Coordinator (a member of SLT will complete EVC training with a regulated provider of EVC training). - A briefing for parents/carers going on the trips including detailed information about complying with safeguarding responsibilities and what to do if a child discloses to them - Defined roles and responsibilities for school staff - Risk assessments - DBS/barred list checks for parents/carers where appropriate.

-15.7.
-Children Looked After
+14.7 Looked After Children

 Our Headteacher and our Designated Teacher (DT - Sid Robinson) are responsible for Looked After Children and ensure that appropriate staff have the information they need in relation to a child's looked after legal status and contact arrangements with birth parents or those with parental responsibility.
-The Headteacher and the

-Designated Teacher also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after the child.
+The Headteacher and the Designated Teacher also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after the child.

-The DT for Looked After Children has details of the child's social worker and the name of the Virtual School Headteacher in the authority that looks after the child.
+The DT for Looked After Children has details of the child's social worker and the name of the Virtual School head in the authority that looks after the child.

-The Chair is the designated Governor for Children Looked After (CLA)
+The Chair is the designated Governor for Looked After Children (CLA)

-A separate policy (see also Appendix H) sets out our systems and procedures in relation to CLA, which has been written with reference to the two statutory DfE guidance documents, 'Designated Teacher Children Looked After previously looked after children' and 'Promoting the education of Children Looked After and previously looked after children' released in February 2018.
+A separate policy (see also Appendix H) sets out our systems and procedures in relation to CLA, which has been written with reference to the two statutory DfE guidance documents, 'Designated Teacher for looked after and previously looked after children' and 'Promoting the education of looked after and previously looked after children' released in February 2018.

-15.8 Children Missing From Education
+14.8 Children Missing From Education